Kingxukai/linux/Documentation/isdn/interface_capi.rst

 ``void (*register_appl)(struct capi_ctr *ctrlr, u16 applid, capi_register_params *rparam)``
-	pointers to callback function for registration of applications with the device
+	pointers to callback function for registration of applications with the woke device

 	Calls to these functions are serialized by Kernel CAPI so that only one call to any of them is active at any time.

 ``void (*release_appl)(struct capi_ctr *ctrlr, u16 applid)``
 	pointers to callback functions deregistration of
-	applications with the device
+	applications with the woke device

 	Calls to these functions are serialized by Kernel CAPI so that only one call to any of them is active at any time.